Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • Bulky, unstable design.

-The Sennheiser HD 280 Pro are poor for sports.
-These headphones are not stable enough to exercise or jog with.
-They also have a bulky design that will hinder your movements during more strenuous physical activity.
+The Sennheiser HD 280 Pro are poor for sports, as they're not designed for this purpose.
+These headphones are not stable enough to exercise or jog with, and they have a bulky design that will hinder your movements during more strenuous physical activity.
+Their non-detachable cable can also easily get hooked on objects while you're in motion.

 Pros